 McClellan devised a plan calling for Morris’ brigade to demonstrate in front of Laurel Mountain, keeping Garnett in place, while McClellan sent the bulk of his force against Pegram’s 1,300 soldiers at Camp Garnett.
 On the night of July 10, Brigadier General William Rosecrans led 2,000 men on a march over the mountain.
-The next day, he defeated a small Rebel force near the crest of the mountain at Hart’s farm.
+The next day, Rosecrans defeated a small Confederate force at the Battle of Rich Mountain, which took place near the crest of the mountain at Hart’s farm.
 Rosecrans then prepared to attack the Confederate rear on July 12.

 Realizing that Rosecrans was at his rear, Pegram ordered the evacuation of Camp Garnett during the night.
-About half of the retreating Rebels made it to Beverly, but pursuing Yankees captured Pegram and the others on July 13.
+About half of the retreating Confederates made it to Beverly, but pursuing Yankees captured Pegram and the others on July 13.
 Upon hearing of Pegram’s withdrawal, Garnett abandoned his position at Laurel Hill.
-As his troops retreated south, Federal troops mortally wounded Garnett on July 13, while he directed his rearguard Garnett’s death made him the first general officer to die in the Civil War.
+As his troops retreated south, Federal troops mortally wounded Garnett on July 13, while he directed his rearguard, making him the first general officer to die in the Civil War.